google/error-prone/docs/bugpattern/GuardedBy.md

 The analysis is intra-procedural, meaning it doesn't consider the implementation of `doSomething`.

-The checker doesn't know if `doSomething` immediately calls the provided lambda while the lock is still held by the enclosing method `handle`, for example:
+In general, the checker doesn't know if `doSomething` immediately calls the provided lambda while the lock is still held by the enclosing method `handle`, for example:

 ```java
 private void doSomething(Runnable r) {